Learning Outcomes

 A member of an LLP with specific statutory responsibilities for administrative and compliance tasks, such as signing accounts and filing documents with Companies House.

-- Filing the annual confirmation statement.
+- Filing the annual confirmation statement and updating details of members and PSCs.

 Internal Governance and Management